 Travelling to Paris by Eurostar, and then changing onto a TGV train to the Alps is an alternative to the Eurostar Ski Train, and also gives a far wider range of ski destinations, because TGVs serve far more ski resorts than the Eurostar Ski Train alone does.
 Eurostar + TGV journeys for the winter season go on sale every October, and you can then book around 90 days in advance of your date of travel.

-You can book Eurostar + TGV journeys online either with Loco2 or with Voyages SNCF (formerly Rail Europe), or for certain destinations on Eurostar's website.
+You can book Eurostar + TGV journeys online either with Rail Europe or with Voyages SNCF, or for certain destinations on Eurostar's website.
 Prices start from £109 return per adult from London to the Alps, but for peak dates (Christmas, New Year, February Half-term and to a lesser extent, Easter), expect much higher prices (£225 - £400 per adult, depending on availability).

 You can also then book a taxi transfer between Paris-Nord and Paris-Lyon stations, to connect relativley seamlessly between the Eurostar and the TGV.